darribas/gds17/content/lectures/lecture_02.md

 ## Bias

-* Traditionally, data used by urban researchers meets some quality standards (representativity, accuracy...)
+* Traditional data meet some quality standards (representativity, accuracy...)
-* The *accidental* nature means new data sources will not always meet such standards
+* Because they're *accidental*, new data sources might not
-* This implies researchers need to have extra care and put more thought into what conclusions they can reach from analyses with new sources of data
+* Researchers need to have extra care and put more thought into what conclusions they can reach from analyses with new sources of data
-* In some cases, bias can even run in favour of researchers, but this should never be taken for granted
+* In some cases, bias can run in favour of researchers, but this should never be taken for granted

 ## Technical barriers to access